-In order to get an idea as to the expected accuracy of the primary beam correction, the RMS value of the difference between the median beam as well as the maximum ("MAX") value of the (absolute) difference was computed over both rings and annuli centered at the beam maximum.
-Fig. 7 show the rings and surface shapes used for this analysis.
-The sizes for the rings and annuli scale with the HPBW (for e.g. if HPBW = 44 arcmin, then 50% = 22 arcmin, 100% = 44 arcmin, and 200% = 88 arcmin).
-The RMS and MAX values are computed for both the difference between the data and the polynomial models as well as the difference normalized by the model value at that location.
-The values for the 8th order polynomial, 10th order polynomial and 12th order polynomial fits are also plotted and tabulated (see Table 2) for different rings and surfaces and shapes.
-These plots (Figs. 9, 10 and 11) and table (Table 2) should provide users an indication of the expected error on the primary beam correction to the flux density.
-Note that for both, rings and surfaces shapes, the RMS' are $\lesssim 5\%$ for 8th order polynomial, 10th order polynomial fits.
+These RMS values for the 8th order polynomial, 10th order polynomial and 12th order polynomial fits are tabulated (see Table 2) for different rings and surfaces shapes.
+The corresponding plots are presented in Figs. 9, 10 and 11.
+These Figures (Figs. 9, 10 and 11) and the table (Table 2) should provide users an indication of the expected error on the primary beam correction to the flux density.
+Furthermore, note that for both, rings and surfaces shapes, the RMS' are $\lesssim 5\%$ for 8th order polynomial, 10th order polynomial and 12th order polynomial fits.
 This suggests that higher order polynomial fits provide very little additional value, instead the 8th order polynomial is sufficient to provide meaningful science results.